K Ingleside

-The K Ingleside is a hybrid light rail/streetcar line of the Muni Metro system in San Francisco, California.
+The K Ingleside is a light rail line of the Muni Metro system in San Francisco, California.
 It mainly serves the West Portal and Ingleside neighborhoods.
 The line opened on February 3, 1918, and was the first line to use the Twin Peaks Tunnel.

 Route description

 The outer terminal of the K Ingleside is at Balboa Park station, where it shares a terminal loop plus loading and unloading platforms with the J Church.
 The line runs in a dedicated median in Ocean Avenue as far as Ocean Avenue/CCSF Pedestrian Bridge station, then in mixed traffic to Junipero Serra and Ocean station.
 Surface stations are typically boarding islands located between the tracks and the outer traffic lanes.
 The line again has a short dedicated median on Junipero Serra Boulevard.
 It joins the M Ocean View at St. Francis Circle station, from where the lines run in mixed traffic to a junction with the L Taraval outside West Portal station.
 The K Ingleside runs through the Twin Peaks Tunnel and Market Street subway to its inner terminal at Embarcadero station.